the-404-john/the-404-john/README.md

 ## Hi, I am John! 👋

-### About ME
+### About Me
-- A student of computer science with focus on low level programming.
-That includes operating systems, networks, and understanding how computers actually work :D.
+- A student of computer science with focus on low level programming — operating systems, networks, and understanding how computers actually work :D.
 - In my free time I study teaching — so I can help others as others helped me.